Amerimed SOP

 SECTION C

-For calls originating from Methodist Integrated Operations Center (IOC), there are requirements for pickup times.
-30 minutes for ALS calls and 60 minutes for BLS calls.
-If we cannot meet those times, then we should decline the call using the flow chart below.
+For calls originating from Methodist Integrated Operations Center (IOC), there are expectations for pickup times: 30 minutes for ALS calls and 60 minutes for BLS calls.
+However, rather than automatically declining calls outside these windows, we will now provide an estimated time of arrival (ETA) to IOC and allow them to determine whether they wish to proceed with the request.